Why Chinese sellers need German VAT (fast)

 - Amazon enforces §25e UStG.
 Under German marketplace liability rules, Amazon can be held jointly liable for unpaid VAT from sellers on its platform.
 This is why Amazon Seller Central demands a German USt-IdNr. from Chinese sellers and suspends listings if not provided.

 - Finanzamt enforcement is separate from Amazon.
-Even if Amazon is collecting VAT on your behalf via §25e, you still need your own registration for any non-marketplace sales, and the Finanzamt can assess unpaid VAT retroactively from your first taxable supply.
+Even if Amazon is collecting VAT on your behalf via §25e, you still need your own registration for any non-marketplace sales, and the tax office can assess unpaid VAT retroactively from your first taxable supply.

 Amazon's timeline: Amazon typically gives Chinese sellers 2–4 weeks to provide a valid German USt-IdNr. once they request it.
 German registration takes 8–16 weeks.
 The math doesn't work unless you register BEFORE Amazon asks.
 Sellers who wait often lose listings for 1–3 months.